-- 1) ELIGIBILITY REVIEW: Applications will be reviewed to ensure that minimum eligibility requirements have been met.
-If the organization or its proposal does not meet the minimum eligibility requirements, the applicant will be notified that it is not eligible to receive funding. - 2) ADVISORY BOARD: Pursuant to state law, DFA-IGS' advisory board will be provided an opportunity to review and comment on all applications. - 3) REVIEW COMMITTEE: An independent review committee selected by DFA-IGS Administration will evaluate applications. - 4) ADMINISTRATIVE REVIEW: The DFA-IGS Administration will make final determination on which applications will be funded based on recommendations from DFA-IGS staff, the Advisory Board, and the Review Committee.
+- ELIGIBILITY REVIEW: Applications will be reviewed to ensure that minimum eligibility requirements have been met.
+If the organization or its proposal does not meet the minimum eligibility requirements, the applicant will be notified that it is not eligible to receive funding. - 2) ADVISORY COMMITTEE: Pursuant to state law, DFA-IGS' advisory board will be provided an opportunity to review and comment on all applications. - 3) REVIEW COMMITTEES: All eligible applications will be reviewed and scored based on application content by three separate review teams - 1) VJA Staff, 2) DFA-IGS Advisory Committee, and 3) an independent review committee.
+Member of each review team will review assigned application utilizing the VJA Grant Scoring Rubric, which can be found in the Appendix on pages 35-36. - 4) RANKING OF APPLICATION: After all applications have been scored by each review committee, an average score for the application will be determined by adding each score and dividing it by three.
+Once the average score for each application is determined, the applications will be ranked based on the average score, with #1 being the application with the highest average score. - 5) AWARD DETERMINATION: Applications will be awarded based on the ranking of the application and allowable expenses per the funding source.
+Applications will be selected for funding until the budget amount of funds are allocated.
+At this point, no additional proposals will be funded, regardless of ranking. - 6) ADMINISTRATIVE REVIEW: The DFA-IGS Administration will make a final determination on which applications will be funded based on recommendations from DFA-IGS staff, the Advisory Board, and the Review Committee.